MikeRyan56/Camunda-BPM-Learning/README.md

 ## How to use
 * Clone and build via Maven
 * Run via .jar or pull via Docker Hub (mikeryan56/learning-camunda)
-* Log in is UserName: Admin and Password: Rules
+* Log in is UserName: admin and Password: rules